wp-plugins/oik/trunk/readme.txt

 8. oik shortcode selection dialog

 == Changelog ==
+= 1.3 =
+* Added: [div]/[sdiv], [ediv] and [sediv] shortcodes for <div> tags
+* Added: support for Artisteer art-blockcontent and heading background images
+* Testing: See what happens when a sub-module doesn't have a version tag ( oik-button-shortcodes.php )
-= 1.2 =
+* includes the emergency fix applied to oik version 1.2 = 1.2 =
 * Added: oik-blocks - [bw_block] and [bw_eblock] shortcodes for creating Artisteer style blocks within your content
 * Added: [bw_logo] and [bw_qrcode] shortcodes - to include your logo image and QR code images on your pages.